NLO+NLL' accurate predictions for three-jet event shapes in hadronic Higgs decays: NLO+ accurate predictions

 We now move to the presentation of our final results, the matched distributions for event-shape observables at NLO accuracy which after the multiplicative combination with the NLL results ultimately achieve \NLOpNLLp precision.
+In the following, we consider normalised distributions, \emph{i.e.}, all histograms are divided by their respective cross section after matching to the fixed-order result, therefore integrating to exactly one.
 We thereby consider the following hadronic Higgs-decay observables: thrust, the $C$-parameter, the heavy-hemisphere mass, total and wide jet broadening, and the Durham three-jet resolution variable $y^\mathrm{D}_{23}$.
 Furthermore, we here present predictions for soft-drop thrust~\cite{Marzani:2019evv} for three values of the soft-drop angular parameter $\beta$, namely $\beta=0,1,2$.
 The results for those distributions are presented in Figs.~\ref{fig:ThrustFull}--\ref{fig:ObservablesFull}.
 Each of these figures, or sub-figures, consists of two panels, with the upper panel showing the event-shape distribution and the lower panel presenting the difference between the respective \NLOpNLLp and \LOpNLLp results.

 Unlike for the presentation of results in Fig.~\ref{fig:y23DiffPlots} and Fig.~\ref{fig:DiffPlots}, results for both Higgs decay categories, $H \to b\bar{b}$ and $H\to gg$, are presented together in the two panels of Figs.~\ref{fig:ThrustFull}--\ref{fig:ObservablesFull}.
 The colour scheme in both panels is as follows: Results for the $H \to b\bar{b}$ decay mode are represented in red, while those associated to the $H \to gg$ decay mode are shown in blue.